 You are probably here because you already know the importance of breast cancer screening.

 28 million women have mammograms annually.
 Fewer than ten percent of those mammogram screenings show some abnormality and need more tests.
-Through those specialized breast health tests is the vast majority (about 94 percent) are found to be harmless.
+After specialized testing the vast majority (about 94 percent) of abnormalities are found to be harmless.